Simplify and modernize connectivity

-In the past several decades Cargo Community Systems CCS’ have emerged to provide complete connectivity between air cargo transport participants such as airlines, and forwarders etc. Currently these CCS’ interact with these customers as well as with other CCS’ in a bilateral basis.
+Currently these CCS’ interact with these customers as well as with other CCS’ in a bilateral basis.
+But there is a lack of transparency, visibility and harmonization in the CCSs connectivity.
 There is much to be gained by all parties if the connectivity with and between the CCS’ was compatible and coherent.

-- Develop standards for access to the CCS’ to allow all airfright participants to connect with ease and use the same process regardless of the provider
+- Standards for access to the CCS’ to allow all airfright participants to connect with ease and use the same process regardless of the provider

-- Develop standards for interaction between the CCS’ to allow the network to facilitate network growth
+- Standards for interaction between the CCS’ to allow the network to facilitate network growth

-- Develop identification database based on PIMA addresses for forwarders and other airfreight participants
+- Identification database based on PIMA addresses for forwarders and other airfreight participants